Today is my birthday. As I look back on the past five years of self-development, I can’t believe how far I’ve come.

 This article is a stepping stone; do what I say and you will achieve any goal you wish.

 Google “how to be more confident,” some time.
-Do you know what you’ll find?
+Do you know what type of advice you’ll find out there on the internet?

 Generic, bullshit advice that literally doesn’t help a single person.